 - password1234 –> uclQZA4bN0DpisuT5mnGV2b2Zw3RYJupH/QQUrpIxvM=

-If you are implementing AES in a cryptosystem in 2020 you should favor AES-256 over AES-128 for the quantum resistance that it offers.
+If you are implementing AES in a cryptosystem in 2020 you should favor AES-256 over AES-128 for the quantum resistance and extra security that it offers.